 It is important to remember that nobody knows the future with certainty.
 As Kahneman continues, “The world is incomprehensible.
 It’s not the fault of the pundits.
 It’s the fault of the world…it’s just too complicated, and luck plays an enormously important role”.

 So what do we do?
 We accept uncertainty.
 Bad times and tough-to-stomach losses can and will happen.
 We must accept that we can’t know when.
 We accept that this is part of investing.

 More importantly, we trust.
 We trust in the long-term prospects for a global economy driven by thousands of diverse companies representing millions of hardworking people coming together and finding creative ways to push ahead.
 We trust in growth driven by the collective power of human ingenuity.
 We trust in the tireless and comprehensive financial planning we do on behalf of our clients and in the resilience of each client’s plan.

-When we know your financial plan accounts for the ups and downs, we don’t have to guess.
+When we know your wealth management plan accounts for the ups and downs, we don’t have to guess.
 We believe a successful investing experience comes not from haphazard market predictions, but from careful financial planning and allocating assets based on needs, wants, and acceptable levels of risk.
 Further, holding a range of investments broadly diversified by asset class, focusing on systematic drivers of returns, and trusting in the long-term power of the markets.